elibarrow/BAE305-LAB6/README.md

 Figure 2.
 Two Motor Connection
 (https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-experiment-guide---v40/circuit-5b-remote-controlled-robot)

 The next step was to insert code that had previously been written to control both of the motors.
-This code was written to have the user insert which way to move the robot; left, right, forwards or backwards, then followed by the distance for it to travel.
+This code was written to have the user insert which way to move the robot; left, right, forward, or backward, then followed by the distance for it to travel.
 The code that was given is shown below.
-The proper citations for the code is shown in the first few lines.
+The proper citations for the code are shown in the first few lines.

 ```c++